DataDog/hiring-engineers/answers.md

 * **Bonus Question**: What is the Anomaly graph displaying?

-The Anomaly graph is displaying the average of mysql.net.connections over Host RG-DD-Ubuntu.
+The Anomaly graph is displaying the Percentage of CPU time spent in user space by MySQL Anomaly function over Host RG-DD-Ubuntu.
 The anomaly graph indicates the acceptable range in a grey outline on the graph.
 If this metric outside of the accepted range it can trigger a notification.

 # Monitoring Data: